abdelrhmanshata/Job-Portal-App/README.md

 ## Usage
 - Once the application is up and running, you can interact with it using the following endpoints:

-## Usage
-- Once the application is up and running, you can interact with it using the following endpoints:

-API Endpoints
+- **API Endpoints:**
-Authentication
+- Authentication
-POST /api/auth/register - Register a new user (job seeker or employer).
+  - POST /api/auth/register - Register a new user (job seeker or employer).
 POST /api/auth/login - Log in a user and receive a JWT.
 Job Postings
 GET /api/jobs - Get a list of all job postings.